 SpaceProxyConfigurer configurer = new SpaceProxyConfigurer("space"). addProperty("space-config.proxy.router.active-server-lookup-timeout", String.valueOf(1000*60*5)); GigaSpace space = new GigaSpaceConfigurer(configurer).gigaSpace();

 When the space resides in the same process as the client (a.k.a. embedded space), communication disruptions are impossible since no network is involved.
-However, when the space resides in a different process, communication between the client and the space may be disrupted for various reasons (machine was restarted or disconnected, space was shut down, processing unit was relocated, etc.).
+However, when the space resides in a different process, communication between the client and the space may be disrupted for various reasons (machine was restarted or disconnected, space was shut down, processing unit This is the unit of packaging and deployment in the GigaSpaces Data Grid, and is essentially the main GigaSpaces service.
+The Processing Unit (PU) itself is typically deployed onto the Service Grid.
+When a Processing Unit is deployed, a Processing Unit instance is the actual runtime entity. was relocated, etc.).
 In such cases the space proxy router initiates an active server lookup procedure, in which all the potential servers are sampled concurrently until an available active server is discovered.
 If the active server lookup procedure exceeds the predefined timeout and no active server was found, the operation will be terminated and an exception will be thrown.
 The active server lookup timeout can be configured using the space-config.proxy.router.active-server-lookup-timeout property.

 A single remote space is treated as a clustered space with a single member.